Lecturer - Legal Studies Program - School of Law

 To receive full consideration for any openings please submit a complete application.
 Completed applications will be reviewed when openings arise.
-Appointments for fall semester are usually reviewed in January; for spring semester in August; and for summer sessions in September.
-Applicants will only be contacted if openings arise.
 Additional materials and/or references may be requested of finalists.

 Candidates who are interested in remaining in the pool after the final date will need to submit a new application.